-Metz-Nancy-Lorraine Airport is in Goin, 16.5 kms (10 miles) from Metz via a shuttle bus which takes 30 mins and costs 8 euros.
+Metz-Nancy-Lorraine Airport is in Goin, 16.5 km (10 miles) from Metz via a shuttle bus which takes 30 mins and costs 8 euros.

 The airport flies to most major French cities and to other European destinations such as Amsterdam, Barcelona, Dusseldorf, Venice, Rome, Prague and London.
 For flights to New York, you will have to change in Nice.

-The distance from Paris to Strasbourg is around 332 kms (206 miles), and the journey takes around 3 hrs 15 mins depending on your speed.
+The distance from Paris to Strasbourg is around 332 km (206 miles), and the journey takes around 3 hrs 15 mins depending on your speed.
 There are tolls on the Autoroutes.

-For information on hiring a car under the lease-back scheme which is the most economical way of hiring a car if you’re in France for more than 17 days, try Renault Eurodrive Buy Back Lease.
+Hiring a car under the lease-back scheme is the most economical way of hiring a car if you’re in France for more than 17 days.

 Getting from London to Paris